jseok1/mod-synth/README.md

 **Our goal will be to visualize your sound as it moves through each module so anyone can understand what's happening with your synth**

-Moreover working (or playing) with modular synths is a creative, iterative process, traditionally hearing the output of your synth can be inspiration on how to tweak your synth as it's running creating a feedback loop to aid you.
+Moreover working (or playing) with modular synths is a creative, iterative process.
+Traditionally hearing the output of your synth can be inspiration on how to tweak your synth as it's running creating a feedback loop to aid you.
 We believe adding a visual aspect can only enrich this feedback loop.

-since we are building a software synth, then we are not bound by physical restrictions, so we will create a

 ## potential tech stack
 * c++